pypsa-meets-earth/pypsa-earth/doc/user-guide/rules-reference/create-network/index.md

 - **[cluster_network](cluster-network.md)** - Uses a clustering approach (e.g. [k-means](https://en.wikipedia.org/wiki/K-means_clustering)) to partition the network into a given number of zones and then reduce the network to a representation with one bus per zone.

+- **[alternative_clustering](alternative-clustering.md)** - Provides alternative algorithms and methods for network clustering when the default algorithms are not optimal for the studied region.

+- **[augmented_line_connections](augmented-line-connections.md)** - Reinforces or creates user-defined missing line connections to ensure the grid is fully connected and avoids isolated grid components.

 - **[add_extra_components](add-extra-components.md)** - Adds extra components to the model, such as storage.

 - **[prepare_network](prepare-network.md)** - Introduces optional constraints and requirements in the modelling, such as CO2 emissions, security margins, etc.